How to watch NCAA March Madness without a cable subscription

 But if I were you, I'd just invest in something like a Roku Streaming Stick+ (which you can get on Amazon for about $60).

-The Roku Stick is a good media investment, and whether you use it going forward to get all kinds of great content on your TV without relying on cable, or are primarily trying to watch March Madness 2019, you're paying a lot less than you would month-to-month with most cable packages.
+The Roku Stick, while not our top pick, is a solid media investment, and whether you use it going forward to get all kinds of great content on your TV without relying on cable, or are primarily trying to watch March Madness 2019, you'll pay a lot less than you would month-to-month with most cable packages.

+Prices are accurate at the time this article was published, but may change over time.

+The product experts at Reviewed have all your shopping needs covered.
+Follow Reviewed on Facebook, Twitter, and Instagram.